 Healthcare professionals, wound-care teams, infection prevention teams, and evidence reviewers.

-A healthcare evidence brief on octenidine wound-care sources, wound types, comparators, outcomes, and limits without treatment instructions.
+A healthcare evidence brief on octenidine wound-care sources, wound-healing endpoints, wound types, comparators, and limits without treatment instructions.

 Abstract healthcare evidence review desk with wound-care source folders and no patient treatment scene.